liux2/cs390f2017-project/ProgressReport.md

 library(maps)
 library(stringr)
 ```
 Then, we choose the file of the data set that we selected.
+Since the data set we used has some problems, like the name of each columns were not clear,and there were the different name for the same variable, so we used some code to make the data set be more clear, and the code all in our r file.

 * Describe anything new that you have learned so far